merigarcia/auto_speech_recognitor/Readme.md

 ## Introduction for runing speech_recognition script <h2>
-*This script tool has been developed for transcripting single/multiple .wav files into txt/excel*
+*This script tool has been developed by Meritxell Garcia for transcripting single/multiple .wav files into txt/excel*

 ### Attention <h3>